What’s inside:

 ▶ Convenience: Clinicians can easily capture images of supplies using the Snap&Go computer sensor, allowing for seamless integration into existing workflow processes without disrupting surgical procedures.

-▶ Real-time Updates: Image recognition technology provides real-time updates to the EHR, allowing healthcare facilities to achieve accurate supply usage records on-the-spot, without the need for any exhausting post-surgery chasing around.
+▶ Real-time Updates: Image recognition technology provides real-time updates to the EHR, allowing healthcare facilities to achieve accurate supply usage records on the spot, without the need for any exhausting post-surgery chasing around.

 ▶ Reimbursement: When supply utilization and charge capture are optimized, case revenue is maximized.

-Snap&Go tackles OR data-capture issues head on by enhancing charge capture and supply utilization documentation in the OR, enabling healthcare organizations to optimize OR revenue, improve operational efficiency, and enhance patient care quality.
+Snap&Go tackles OR data-capture issues head-on by enhancing charge capture and supply utilization documentation in the OR, enabling healthcare organizations to optimize OR revenue, improve operational efficiency, and enhance patient care quality.

 Leveraging new technology can finally achieve precision charting and charge capture, without all that running around.